pcarrier/blog/posts/lag.md

 value = "credentialless"
 ```

 My observation is confirmed.
 I'll avoid the port.
+I've also learnt I do benefit from the 8 kHz setting of my mouse, as even at 3200 DPI with fast & smooth motion, some frames still miss a pointer update.